sushilsridhar/git-commands/README.md

 git remote add origin "https://your.repository.url"
 git push -u origin main  (u flag sets upstream, creates a link between local and remote repository)

-### 2. Remove the uncommited changes and apply it to the same branch again or to a different branch
-git stash
-git stash apply

 ### 3. Delete a branch
 git branch -D branchname